 According to Dr. Volker Schöffel, modern climbing shoes that are worn in the wrong size or too tight are to blame for several of these ailments.

 The surprising thing about this is: Climbers worry so much about their fingers, shoulders, arms and neck, applying all sorts of lotions, tape and other methods in order to prevent injury, whilst often completely ignoring their feet!
 When researching this topic, I came across countless articles on all sorts of extremities but only one serious text (from 2004) on the topic of shoes and foot ailments.

 What can be done?

 Easy – wear comfortable shoes!
 Pay attention to both fit and size when choosing a pair of climbing shoes.
-There are so many models out there now (154 in our shop alone as of October 2015) that you’ll surely be able to find the right size and fit for you.
+There are so many models out there now that you’ll surely be able to find the right size and fit for you.
 By they way, size and fit are particularly important when it comes to picking out climbing shoes for children, as their feet are still developing.
 So, do make sure that their shoes aren’t too tight.

 As always, use common sense.
 If your feet hurt and get infected, something’s not right!
 And keep this in mind: If such problems reoccur or just won’t to go away, the consequences could be very serious.
 Obviously, only with healthy feet will you be able to reach your full potential as a climber!